tinymce/tinymce-docs/enterprise/check-links-and-embed-media/mediaembed-server.md

 ---
 layout: default
 title: Configure Media Embed Server
-description: Configure the link checking and media embedding service.
+description: Instructions for getting the Media Embed server configured.
 keywords: enterprise pricing video youtube vimeo mp3 mp4 mov movie clip film link linkchecking linkchecker mediaembed media
 ---

-Once you've got the [server-side component]({{ site.baseurl }}/enterprise/server/) installed, *mediaembed* requires some additional configuration in your `application.conf` file.
+Once you've got the [server-side component]({{ site.baseurl }}/enterprise/server/) installed, the Media Embed server requires some additional configuration in your `application.conf` file.
 Don't forget to restart the Java application server after updating the configuration.

-You may need to restart the Java application server for the new configuration to take effect.

-The *mediaembed* service allows you to choose between using your own [Iframely](https://iframely.com/) account, configuring custom oembed endpoints or using a combination of both.
+The Media Embed service allows you to choose between using your own [Iframely](https://iframely.com/) account, configuring custom [oEmbed](http://oembed.com/) endpoints or using a combination of both.

 When you insert media into your content, the service will do the following (in order):

-1. Check if the URL matches any custom oembed configuration.
+1. Check if the URL matches any custom oEmbed configuration.
 If that fails,
 2. If Iframely is configured, query the Iframely API.
 If Iframely is not configured,
 3. Create a summary card.